nickw1/lilt/README.md

 `lilt` is a tool to allow students to actively participate in learning sessions by means of interactive exercises.
 When tutors are delivering learning material via a lecture or a talk, there is always a question as to whether the students are actually understanding the content. `lilt` allows tutors to check students' understanding by integrating lecture material with interactive exercises which students can answer in class.
 The tutor can then view submitted answers and the submitted answers can be discussed in class, to address common misunderstandings.

-`lilt` also allows tutors to hide sections of the notes until particular exercises have been answered.
-This allows students to think through problems themselves and suggest their own ideas before the problem is discussed through the notes.
+`lilt` allows tutors to hide sections of the notes until particular exercises have been answered.
+This allows students to think through problems themselves and suggest their own ideas (which can be discussed with the tutor as explained above) rather than just reading what the notes say.

+Then, once the class discussion has taken place for a given exercise, the tutors can make notes available which depend on the concepts discussed in that exercise.

 With `lilt` 2, tutors now write code in [Markdown](https://markdownguide.org) with custom extensions to support exercises and hidden content.
 There is now an included WYSIWYG (what-you-see-is-what-you-get) notes editor allowing tutors to write their notes via a graphical interface without necessarily knowing Markdown.